Cap Table Case Study 2

 - Shares Kept Aside: 20% = 2,000,000

 Inovia Inc. is incorporated in Nevada as a C corporation, which is the basic business entity for venture-backed companies.
 This just meant that the company started off with 10,000,000 shares of Common Stock outstanding.
 And since the company was just created, the value of each share is at $0.001 per share.
-Thomas, David, and Elijah created their cap table using the Eqvista application, that is FREE to use.
+Thomas, David, and Elijah created their cap table using the Eqvista application.

 This app would help them keep track and manage all the shares in the company.
 They sat together and added all the data of the company to organize their ownership in the Eqvista app.
 Below, I have shared a screenshot of how many shares they have and the percentage of their ownership up till now.
 Thanks to the Eqvista app, all the details are kept up to date in real time.

 Based on the plan that Thomas, David and Elijah worked on, 2,000,000 shares were kept on the side as ESOs (Employee stock options).
 And so that the shares could be kept on the side, Thomas create the ESO pool that can be seen in the table along with the other shareholder’s ownerships.